 Test Laboratory for aluminium honeycomb structures

-Test Laboratory for aluminium honeycomb structures: our stringent test procedures guarantee the highest level of accuracy for our customers.
-Tests available include the following:
+Corex Honeycomb’s manufacturing site includes Test Laboratory Facilities.
+Our stringent test procedures guarantee the highest level of accuracy for our customers, enabling us to perform tests on aluminium honeycomb structures.
+Tests available include:

 |Lap Shear||ASTM D1002-10 – A method for testing adhesion by pulling bonded layers apart along the plane of adhesion.|